 Supervisor: Dr. Dana Lepofsky

-Research Areas: Northwest Coast archaeology, cultural landscapes, oral history and traditional knowledge
+Research Areas: Northwest Coast landscape and settlement archaeology, cultural landscapes, traditional ecological knowledge, traditional management systems, resilience thinking

 2010 (Jackley, Julia, Dana Lepofsky, John R. Welch, Megan Caldwell, Chris Springer, Morgan Ritchie, Craig Rust, and Michelle Washington).
 Tla’amin-SFU Archaeology Heritage Program 2009.
 The Midden 41(4): 5-7.